ayeks/reverse_shell/README.md

 # Reverse Shell Container

-Run a container which connects back with a reverse shell.
+Run a container which connects to a server with a reverse shell.

 ## Start the server